carla-simulator/carla/Util/Docker/README.md

 ### Use Local Carla UE4 Development Tools With Docker

-For local development, you would often require the CARLAUE4Editor for integrating custom Unreal assets, etc. This workflow is also encapsulated within a dockerized build environment as follows.
+For local development, you would often require the CARLAUE4Editor for integrating custom Unreal assets, etc. This workflow is encapsulated within a dockerized build environment as follows.

 First, build the Docker image used as build environment: